No more flying by the seat of your pants.

 UX and most human-centred design practices are steeped in storytelling.
 We gather stories from end users, tell them to our teams, craft our own work and present it to stakeholders before finally pitching the value proposition back to potential customers.

 The data alone can’t tell its own story and the most brilliant piece of work can fail to convince if presented badly.
-The telling of a project’s story, whether as a pitch, presentation or documentation, is as important as the …
+The telling of a project’s story, whether as a pitch, presentation or documentation, is as important as the project …

 “Service Design in Reverse”